noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  2
  3
 ```
-As you can see, Julia found out that all the numbers are integers and therefore you have now a 3-element Vector of the type Int64 defined.
+As you can see, Julia found out that all the numbers are integers and therefore you have now defined a 3-element Vector of type `Int64`.
 You can now do operations on this vector in the usual fashion:
 ```julia
 julia> v * 2
 3-element Vector{Int64}: